kztakemoto/SimBA-Keras/README.md

 Left and right panels represent clean and adversarial images, respectively.
 Note that Perturbation is emphatically displayed for clarity.

-Random pixel attaks are also available.
+Random pixel attacks are also available.
 ```
 python run_demo_simba_single.py --attack px
 ```